skonfig/extra/type/__grafana_dashboard/man.rst

 DESCRIPTION
 -----------
-This cdist type adds the Grafana repository, installs the grafana package, and sets the server to start on boot.
+This type adds the Grafana repository, installs the grafana package, and sets the server to start on boot.

 This is a singleton type.